AkashKumbhar22/Java/README.md

-This is repo is only for Educational Purpose Only.
+This repo is only for Educational Purpose Only.